London attack inquiry focuses on radicalization

 Two police officers who were injured as the attacker plowed through crowds walking across Westminster Bridge also remain in hospital with "very significant" injuries, Rowley said.

-The fourth victim, a 75-year-old man, died Thursday night after his life support was withdrawn at a hospital where he had been receiving treatment, according to London's Metropolitan Police.
+The fourth victim, a 75-year-old man, died Thursday night after his life support was withdrawn, according to London's Metropolitan Police.
 He was named by Rowley as Leslie Rhodes, from Streatham in south London.

 The other three who died were policeman Keith Palmer, stabbed as he protected Parliament, American tourist Kurt Cochran and college administrator Aysha Frade, a British citizen with Spanish roots.

-The Romanian Foreign Ministry said a Romanian woman was in critical condition after undergoing complicated surgery for her injuries.
+The Romanian Foreign Ministry said a Romanian woman remained in critical condition after undergoing complicated surgery for her injuries.

-Arrests were made in London and Birmingham, while homes were also searched in Brighton and Carmarthenshire, in west Wales.
-Police said the addresses were "linked to the investigation" of Wednesday's attack.

 Vigils and defiance